ms-iot/iot-core-azure-dm-client/docs/setup.md

 Here is a high level description of what is there:

-1. **Toaster** - a *Device Application* representing a fictional smart toaster.
+1. **Toaster** - a foreground UI *Device Application* representing a fictional smart toaster.
+In this case, device management is a part of the *Device Application*.
 This is a UWP app that can be deployed from Visual Studio (using either Build > Deploy Solution or F5).
+1. **IoTDMBackground** - a Background Application enabling simple device managment independent of any UI app.
+In this case the *Device Application* is totally separated from the device management.
+This is a UWP Background Application that can be deployed from Visual Studio (using either Build > Deploy Solution or F5).
 1. **DMDashboard** - a *Device Dashboard* allowing registered smart toasters to be managed.
 This is a .NET desktop application that can be built and run from Visual Studio.

 ## Development setup

-To leverage these items on your IotCore device, follow these steps:
+To leverage these items on your IotCore device, follow these steps (steps below assume Toaster, but will work if applied to IoTDMBackground as well):

 1. Setup your `Azure IotHub` account.
 1. Install `Visual Studio 2015 Update 3` (be sure UWP features are enabled)